morungos/morungos.github.io/_posts/2022-01-22-artificial-intelligence.md

     *exactly* as the 'AI winter' was hitting its height, between 1990 and 1993.
 And the central assumption of knowledge management was that *knowledge is expensive*.
-    The change in foundational assumptions coincides perfectly with the fall in expert systems and the right in knowledge management.
-Also, many of the people switched from one field to the other.
-I was one of them!
-This was, at least partly, a change in *positioning*.
+    The change in foundational assumptions coincides perfectly with the fall in expert systems and the rise in knowledge management.
+Also, many people switched from one field to the other (I was one of them!)
+This was, at least partly, a change in *positioning*, not a change in direction.
 However, it also prepared the ground for increased use of machine learning.

 Sadly, this doesn't explain everything either.
 It does account for the early evolution